WDLI-TV: Sale to Scripps and resale to Inyo

 On September 24, 2020, it was announced that Ion Media Networks would be purchased by the E. W. Scripps Company, longtime owners of ABC affiliate and Scripps co-flagship WEWS-TV, for $2.65 billion through an investment deal with Berkshire Hathaway which included both WDLI and sister station WVPX.
 WDLI has since been affiliated with various digital subchannels, all of them owned by Scripps Networks.

+Scripps announced its repurchase of all Inyo stations on February 26, 2026.

 Technical information

 Subchannels

 TBN constructed a new studio and transmitter in the Akron suburb of Norton, near other television and radio transmission towers in the area near Akron's Rolling Acres Mall.
 WDLI's digital signal is receivable throughout the Cleveland market, unlike its analog signal (which originated from a transmitter in the Canton suburb of Louisville), which had poor reception away from Canton.
 Though the station's operations are now all located near Akron, Canton remains WDLI's city of license.
 TBN-owned full-power stations permanently ceased analog transmissions on April 16, 2009.

 On November 15, 2010, WDLI moved its digital signal from channel 39 to channel 49 (its virtual channel remains 17) as part of an additional boost to its transmitter power.

 On June 1, 2015, JUCE and Smile of a Child were consolidated into a single network on the third subchannel to accommodate the addition of a new network, TBN Salsa, on the fifth subchannel where Smile of a Child used to reside.
 As a result of the change, children's programming that previously aired on Smile of a Child was carried on 17.3 from 7 a.m. to 7 p.m.
-On March 30, 2018, the channel switched off its non-shared signal, leaving it to air only on its new frequency shared with WVPX-TV.